 Although creativity is considered an innate skill, research has shown creativity can and should be cultivated in the classroom.
 While creativity transcends traditional ideas to create new forms, methods, and interpretations, analytics are utilized to describe, predict, and improve business performance.
 These two competencies provide our students with a competitive advantage.

-Key elements of the Professional MBA
+Key elements of the USF MBA

 - Analytics & Business Intelligence